 - Special Category Data including details about your race or ethnicity, religious or philosophical beliefs, trade union membership, information about your health and genetic and biometric data (such as medical records);

-- Personal identifying information such as your hair or eye colour (to answer security questions required by Companies House);
+- Personal identifying information (to answer security questions required by Companies House);

 - Technical Data including internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our website.